jayanthdr07/mindsphere-document-intelligence/README.md

 ⬇️

 3️⃣ Run the frontend
-Open frontend/index.html in a browser
+Open frontend/index.html in a browser.
 Upload a sample document
 Click Analyze Document